-In Gravity Leadership Academy, one of the core practices we train leaders in is to proclaim good news like Jesus did.
-(And I’m not talking primarily about preaching, by the way.)
+In the Gravity Formation Course, one of the core practices we train leaders in is to proclaim good news like Jesus did.
+(And I’m not talking primarily about preaching.)

 The fruit of proclaiming good news like Jesus